sagiegurari/multiple-redis/README.md

 any session modification (due to some HTTP request) will cause both redis servers to now hold the latest express session data.
 <br>
 It is by no means, not a perfect solution, but it does has its advantages.<br>
-First and formost, its simple deployment.
+First and foremost, its simple deployment requirements.

 <a name="usage"></a>
 ## Usage